mattrehbein/data_studio/code/DIARY_2.md

+style/images/pop_MA_temp_practice

+How many Syrian refugees are hosted by top-ten GDP countries:
+                How many Syrian refugees are hosted by top-ten GDP per capita countries:

 7.26
 I'm realizing again that there appear to be different numbers out there on Syrian refugees, most notably with regards to US numbers.
+So I'm staying away from US stuff, by and large.

 NEXT STEPS:

 ** color code bars by gdp (top ten or by percentile?)
+NO

 1. graph who has the most syrian refugees right now (or from last year)
 2. merge that shortened df with gdp numbers